Lemberg14/user-engagement-analysis-home-exercise/README.md

 ```
 GCP ETL using Airflow for user_events csv file

-In paralel user_events_load DAG runs, firstly waiting for user_profiles_load DAG to be done using ExternalTaskSensor, after it the workflow kinda same, it creates master.user_events table, after upload's user_events.csv from Google Cloud Storage to BigQuery raw csv using GCSToBigQueryOperator and in the end it select's needed data from raw.user_profiles, add's engagement_duration collumn and finishes with deduplication for event_id which is unique distinct field for this table
+In paralel user_events_load DAG runs, firstly waiting for user_profiles_load DAG to be done using ExternalTaskSensor, after it the workflow kinda same, it creates master.user_events table, after uploads user_events.csv from Google Cloud Storage to BigQuery raw csv using GCSToBigQueryOperator and in the end it selects needed data from raw.user_profiles, adds engagement_duration collumn and finishes with deduplication for event_id which is unique distinct field for this table
 ```python
 import logging
 import os